NCTU-Math-Software/final_project-matthewwu-am08/Conway/Default_Stable_2/README.md

 # Execuse Method.

-please use matlab's script mode to execute Classic_InitialConv.m.
+please use matlab to execute Classic_InitialConv.m.

 # Operation Method.

-click to add new cell, and prsee space(or key code 32) to start the stimulate.
+use mouse click to add new cell, and press space(by keyboard) to start the stimulate.

 Notice that this version does not support pause or stop, only Ctrl+C can stop.